matthewhairsnape/Airline-appnew1/HOW_LANDING_TIME_WORKS.md

    - Landing time updates automatically when actual times become available
    - UI refreshes to show the latest landing time

-3. **UTC Time Handling:**
+3. **UTC Time Handling (CRITICAL):**
-   - All times are stored and calculated in UTC
+   - All times are stored and calculated in UTC (UTC to UTC conversion)
+   - System ALWAYS prefers `dateUtc` from Cirium API over `dateLocal`
+   - `dateLocal` is in airport timezone and can cause incorrect conversion when user is in different timezone
    - Prevents timezone offset errors in duration calculations
-   - UI displays in user's local timezone
+   - UI displays in user's local timezone (conversion happens at display time)
+   - **Example**: User in Dubai viewing flight landing in New York - using UTC ensures correct time

 4. **Visual Feedback:**
    - Update icon (🔄) indicates actual landing time is available